 Peritoneal fluid analysis is a lab test.
 It is done to look at fluid that has built up in the space in the abdomen around the internal organs.
 This area is called the peritoneal space.
 The condition is called ascites.

-The test is also known as paracentesis or abdominal tap.
+The test to obtain the fluid is known as paracentesis or abdominal tap.

 How the Test is Performed